borg286/sevtech/README.md

 * Villagers require a shift-right click for capture.

-* Horses cannot be captured.
+* Horses and Llamas cannot be captured.

 * Each capture requires about 30 P.E. and the cage capacity is 1,000 P.E.